jahid-razan/Dashboards/README.md

 The sql code used to generate the purchase list can be found [here](https://github.com/jahidrazan/Codes/blob/main/purchase_list.sql).
 The code is also used in the query editor in tableau.

-**1 - Step 1**: Calculate reorder point factors (RPF): that tells us within the last 28 days, for how many days the product had less than a threshold amount of stock (currently 5 days)
+**1 - Step 1**: Calculate reorder point factors (RPF): that tells us within the last 28 days, for how many days the product had less than the safety stock (the days of safety stock is a variable)

              * RPF =   1 + A/ B

-             * A = Summation of the number of days when the stock magento < Number of days x avergae sales per day in the last 42 days
+             * A = Summation of the number of days when the stock magento < Number of days for Safety Stock x avergae sales per day in the last 42 days

                  = Summation of the number of days when the stock magento < 5 x avergae sales per day in the last 42 days